Skip to content

 What Does Per Stirpes Mean?

-2. If any of those children have passed away but left children of their own, those children receive their parent’s share.
+• If one of those children has already passed away but left children of their own, those children get their parent’s share.

-3. This process continues down the family line until everything is distributed.
+• This process repeats down the family line until everything is distributed.

-These are important questions you should discuss with an experienced estate planning attorney, who can help you prepare to the best plan for your family and goals.
+These are important questions to think through before deciding.
+Talking with an experienced estate planning attorney can help you make the best decision for your family and your wishes.

 Are you looking for legal advice?